Twitter chaos deepens as key executives quit

 Violating FTC decisions could cost Twitter millions of dollars in fines.

-The boss of Tesla and SpaceX fired half of the 7,500 employees of the California company a week ago, ten days after buying the site and becoming its sole owner.
+Musk fired half of the 7,500 employees of the California company a week ago, 10 days after buying the site and becoming its sole owner.

-For the first time since the layoffs, Musk on Thursday addressed his remaining employees and urged them to help the site reach one billion users, according to employee text messages seen by AFP.
+For the first time since the layoffs, the 51-year-old entrepreneur on Thursday addressed his remaining employees and urged them to help the site reach one billion users, according to employee text messages seen by AFP.

 Musk also warned that the company was bleeding cash and expressed fear about the effects of the poor economy on his newly bought business.